Skip to main content

 Even if there is no cell or data service available for your smartphone, you can still use a hardware token to generate a passcode.

-For detailed instructions on using passcodes for Two-Step Login, see Use a hardware token for Two-Step Login instead of a phone or Get SMS Passcodes via Text Message.
+For detailed instructions on using passcodes for Two-Step Login, see Use a hardware token for Two-Step Login instead of a phone.

 Comments?